In 2006, the U.S. - China Policy Foundation

 completed a pilot program that sent nine teachers to China to study

-of its kind program, the American Teachers Delegation, began in summer
+first of its kind program, the American Teachers Delegation, began

-2005 by bringing together a group of high school teachers from several
+in summer 2005 by bringing together a group of high school teachers

-independent schools in the Washington, D.C. area for a two-week intensive
+from several independent schools in the Washington, D.C. area for

 American Teachers Delegation 2006